alanng10/class-lang/Docue/Article/Word/a.md

 Word "plain" has meaning that is entirely plain.

-Word "termal" has meaning that is terminal.
+Word "termina" has meaning that is terminal.

 Word "command" has meaning that is char list command.